 Entities incorporated in Hong Kong are subject to Hong Kong profits tax at a rate of 16.5%.
-Under the current Hong Kong Inland Revenue Ordinance, THHK is subject to Hong Kong profits tax at the rate of 16.5% on its taxable income generated from the operations in Hong Kong.
+Under the current Hong Kong Inland Revenue Ordinance, THHK and PLKC HK International Limited are subject to Hong Kong profits tax at the rate of 16.5% on its taxable income generated from the operations in Hong Kong.
 The first HK\$2 million of assessable profits earned by a company will be taxed at 8.25% whilst the remaining profits will continue to be taxed at 16.5%.
 There is an anti-fragmentation measure where each group will have to nominate only one company in the Company to benefit from the progressive rates.
 Additionally, upon payments of dividends to the shareholders, no Hong Kong withholding tax will be imposed.

-No provision for Hong Kong profits tax has been made in the financial statements as the subsidiary in Hong Kong has no assessable profits for the years ended December 31, 2020, 2021 and 2022.
+No provision for Hong Kong profits tax has been made in the financial statements as the subsidiary in Hong Kong has no assessable profits for the years ended December 31, 2021, 2022 and 2023.